-The department offers three program options that provide students with maximum flexibility in course work selection while ensuring they are prepared academically for careers in research, manufacturing, business, education and the health professions.
+The department offers four program options that provide students with maximum flexibility in course work selection while ensuring they are prepared academically for careers in research, manufacturing, business, education and the health professions.

-Students that choose this area supplement their science knowledge with the business aspect of food manufacturing to include areas of accounting, finance, marketing and economics.
-Graduates are fully prepared for careers in management, technical sales and service and marketing.
+Students that choose this option take business courses including accounting, finance, management, marketing, business information technology and economics.
+Graduates are prepared for careers in management, technical sales, service and marketing.

 This plan of study is designed for students who are interested in the health professions.
 Successful completion of this program option satisfies the basic requirements for entrance to veterinary, dental and medical schools as well as other public health careers, as well as careers in the food industry.